gjbex/Best-practices-for-scientific-computing/docs/code_style.md

 added to `1.25`.

-Specifically for C++, I'd strongly encourage you to use universal initialisation, since narrowing conversion would lead to warnings.
-In the code fragment below, the first local variable `n1` will be initialised to `7` without any warnings, while the compiler will generate a warning for the initialisation of `n2`.
+Specifically for C++, I'd strongly encourage you to use universal initialization, since narrowing conversion would lead to warnings.
+In the code fragment below, the first local variable `n1` will be initialized to `7` without any warnings, while the compiler will generate a warning for the initialization of `n2`.

 ~~~~c++